Italian orthography: C and G

-Intervocalic //ʎ//, //ɲ//, and //ʃ// are always geminated and no orthographic distinction is made to indicate this.
+Intervocalic //ʎ//, //ɲ//, /ts/, /dz/, and //ʃ// are always geminated and except for /ts/ and /dz/, no orthographic distinction is made to indicate this.

 Some words are spelled with cie, gie, and scie.
 Historically, the letters ie in these combinations represented a diphthong, but in modern pronunciation these combinations are indistinguishable from ce, ge, and sce.
 Notable examples: cieco //ˈtʃɛko// "blind" (homophonous with ceco, "Czech"), cielo //ˈtʃɛlo// "sky" (homophonous with celo, "I conceal"), scienza //ˈʃɛntsa// "science".

 The plurals of words ending in -, - are written with -, - if preceded by a vowel (camicia, "skirt" → camicie, "skirts", valigia, "suitcase" → valigie, "suitcases") or with -, - if preceded by a consonant (provincia, "province" → province, "provinces").
 This rule has been established since the 1950s; prior to that, etymological spellings such as valige and provincie were in use.

 The letter combination gnia is pronounced the same as gna and occurs when the ending -iamo (1st person plural present indicative and 1st person plural present subjunctive) or -iate (2nd person plural present subjunctive) is attached to a stem ending in gn: sognare, "to dream" → sogniamo, "we dream".